dtinit/dtinit.github.io/faq.md

 <div class="mustache">
 </div>

 The terms of each organization’s API determine the data types that can be transferred between providers.
 This ordinarily includes data stored in a specific users’s account, but may not be limited to that data, depending on the organizations involved.
-Additional or substitute functionality outside of the Data Transfer Project would be required for data transfers requiring particularly high integrity (e.g. health records).
+Additional or substitute functionality outside of the Data Transfer Project would be necessary for data transfers requiring particularly high integrity (e.g. health records).

 </div>